 As a sole trader, you are required to be registered for GST purposes if one or more of the following are true:

-- Your turnover from your business activity is over $75,000 annually (this does not include salary or any other income earned outside of your ABN), or
+- Your annual business activity turnover is over $75,000 annually (this does not include salary or any other income earned outside of your ABN), or

 The BAS quarters are as follows: